kfmadden/kfmadden/README.md

-English lit grad shifting my attention to new languages.
+English lit grad pivoting toward a different kind of language.
-Self-taught programmer.